Skip to main content

 Create backup file teslamate.bck:

-docker-compose exec -T database pg_dump -U teslamate teslamate > /backuplocation/teslamate.bck
+docker compose exec -T database pg_dump -U teslamate teslamate > /backuplocation/teslamate.bck

 note